A global procurement and sales network based on a spirit of cooperation and fairness

 Structure for Promoting Policy Development

-The Fair Trading Committee is the organization responsible for ensuring that the Basic Purchasing Policies and the CSR Procurement Policies are adhered to and reflected in our procurement activities.
-The committee is chaired by the Senior Executive Officer entrusted with that authority by the Company’s President and Chief Executive Officer.
+The procurement headquarters has organized the Global Procurement Officers Committee as a meeting body responsible for ensuring that the Basic Purchasing Policies and the CSR Procurement Policies are adhered to and reflected in our procurement activities, and gives instructions to promote the items stated in the CSR Guideline for Suppliers.

-In addition to auditing legal and regulatory compliance, the Fair Trading Committee receives reports and deliberates issues regarding current circumstances, and gives instructions for the implementation of its decisions based on the principle of mutual prosperity with suppliers.
-These decisions are then translated into specific measures by the Fair Trading Promotion Committee, and all points of procurement are made thoroughly aware of these measures as Companywide policies.
+The Global Procurement Officers Committee receives reports and deliberates issues regarding current circumstances, and gives instructions for the implementation of its decisions based on the principle of mutual prosperity with suppliers.
+These decisions are then translated into specific global measures by the Committee, and all points of procurement are made thoroughly aware of these measures as Companywide policies.
 In addition, a Global Suppliers Conference is held annually, bringing together suppliers from around the world, and these conference and training programs held in conjunction with various events help to ensure a thorough understanding of these policies.

 Promoting Sustainability Throughout the Entire Supply Chain